gchq/coreax/CONTRIBUTING.md

-Contributing to Coreax
+Contributing to coreax
 ======================

 Getting started
 ---------------

-If you would like to contribute to the development of Coreax, you can do so in a number of ways:
+If you would like to contribute to the development of coreax, you can do so in a number of ways:
-- Highlight any bugs you encounter during usage, or any feature requests that would improve Coreax by raising appropriate issues.
+- Highlight any bugs you encounter during usage, or any feature requests that would improve coreax by raising appropriate issues.
 - Develop solutions to open issues and create pull requests (PRs) for the development team to review.
 - Implement optimisations in the codebase to improve performance.
 - Contribute example usages & documentation improvements.
-- Increase awareness of CoreAX with other potential users.
+- Increase awareness of coreax with other potential users.

 All contributors must sign the [GCHQ Contributor Licence Agreement][cla].